Gauge theory

-In physics, a gauge theory is a type of field theory in which the Lagrangian (and hence the dynamics of the system itself) does not change (is invariant) under local transformations according to certain smooth families of operations (Lie groups).
+In physics, a gauge theory is a type of field theory in which the Lagrangian, and hence the dynamics of the system itself, does not change under local transformations according to certain smooth families of operations (Lie groups).
+Formally, the Lagrangian is invariant under these transformations.

-The term gauge refers to any specific mathematical formalism to regulate redundant degrees of freedom in the Lagrangian of a physical system.
+The term "gauge" refers to any specific mathematical formalism to regulate redundant degrees of freedom in the Lagrangian of a physical system.
 The transformations between possible gauges, called gauge transformations, form a Lie group—referred to as the symmetry group or the gauge group of the theory.
 Associated with any Lie group is the Lie algebra of group generators.
 For each group generator there necessarily arises a corresponding field (usually a vector field) called the gauge field.
 Gauge fields are included in the Lagrangian to ensure its invariance under the local group transformations (called gauge invariance).
 When such a theory is quantized, the quanta of the gauge fields are called gauge bosons.
 If the symmetry group is non-commutative, then the gauge theory is referred to as non-abelian gauge theory, the usual example being the Yang–Mills theory.

 Many powerful theories in physics are described by Lagrangians that are invariant under some symmetry transformation groups.
 When they are invariant under a transformation identically performed at every point in the spacetime in which the physical processes occur, they are said to have a global symmetry.
 Local symmetry, the cornerstone of gauge theories, is a stronger constraint.
 In fact, a global symmetry is just a local symmetry whose group's parameters are fixed in spacetime (the same way a constant value can be understood as a function of a certain parameter, the output of which is always the same).